 Adolf Hitler hears the news of the German 6th Army's defeat at Stalingrad.
-Loyal personal assisstants try to cheer him up by handing him the daily steroid dosage.
+Loyal personal assisstants try to cheer him up by doubling the daily steroid dosage.

 In the last few months of the war, Hitler's frustration and anger became apparent to everyone around him.
-He had another private gym installed in his underground bunker.
-It became his place of refuge from reality.
-The news of the defeat of the German Sixth Army at Stalingrad was a great shock to him, and he almost became a recluse, eating, sleeping and living in the gym.
-Many of Hitler's top generals (amongst them Yodl and Keitel) blame him squarely for the defeat of Germany.
-Adolf Eichmann said the following in an interrogation conducted by the Israeli government:
+He had a second private gym installed in his underground bunker underneath the Reich Chancellery.
+It gradually became his place of refuge from reality.
+The news of the defeat of the German Sixth Army at Stalingrad was a great shock, and the musclebound Fuehrer almost became a recluse, eating, sleeping and living in the gym.
+Many of Hitler's top generals (amongst them Yodl and Keitel) blame him squarely for the ultimate defeat of Germany.
+Albert Speer told Allied interrogators the following during the Nuremberg trials:

-"It was all Adolf's fault.
+[Our defeat] was all Adolf's fault.
 He couldn't take the stress that came with the job.
-As the reports of defeats became more frequent, he lost grip on himself.
+As the reports of reversals on the Eastern Front became more frequent, he lost a grip on himself.
 He started spending more and more time in the gym, until he practically lived there.
 He was pumping irons to vent his anger and frustration.
-A nd when the invasion of Normandy took place, he came close to benchpressing 600 lbs.
-If only that power had been directed in a more fruitful direction." - (Eichmann was hanged shortly after the interrogation took place)
+When the invasion of Normandy took place, he came close to benchpressing 600 lbs.
+If only that power had been directed in a more fruitful direction."

-New records from the Russian archives report the finding of Adolf Hitler's body by the Soviet troops.
+New records from the Russian archives report the finding of Hitler's body by the Soviet troops.
 According to them, Adolf did not, as is commonly believed, commit suicide.
-He died of a cardiac arrest, in all likelihood caused by steroid overdose.
-However, the Soviet doctors were understaffed due to Stalin's purges, and their reports must be taken with a grain of salt.
-It is not improbable that it was stress which eventually did away with the self-styled "Fuehrer" of Germany.
-According to the reports, his body was burned since none of the Russian soldiers felt up to the task of lifting it or moving it about.
-Eva Braun, Adolf's mistress, who also shared his passion for bodybuilding, managed to escape.
-She has remained successfully in hiding ever since, largely, it is believed, thanks to the fact that many mistake her for a man, due to prolific body hair.
+He died of cardiac arrest, in all likelihood caused by steroid overdose.
+Soviet doctors were understaffed and underqualified due to Stalin's purges, however, and their reports must be taken with a grain of salt.
+It is not improbable that it was stress which eventually did away with the self-styled "Fuehrer".
+According to Soviet documents, his heavily bemuscled body was eventually burned since none of the Russian soldiers felt up to the task of lifting it or moving it about.
+Eva Braun, Adolf's mistress, who also shared his passion for body building, managed to escape.
+She has remained successfully in hiding ever since, largely, it is believed, thanks to the fact that many mistake her physique for that of a man.

-And thus ends the story of perhaps the greatest bodybuilder of the Industrial age.
-In whatever way Adolf may have been lacking in political correctness and humility, his contribution to the world of bodybuilding remains a heritage that will live far longer than his meagre and outdated political opinions.
+And thus ends the story of perhaps the greatest body builder of the Industrial Age.
+In whatever way Adolf may have been lacking in political correctness and humility, his contribution to the world of bodybuilding remains a heritage that will long outlive his meagre and outdated political opinions.